 A project to improve the configuration of the electrical distribution systems and of the electromechanical and automation equipment is underway at the tunnel.
 In addition to ensuring the network reliability, these improvements will result in substantial savings in terms of power consumption.
-The construction contract has been awarded for the construction work to start at the beginning of the third quarter of 2018-2019.
+The design work was completed in the last quarter, for the construction to start at the beginning of the third quarter of 2018-2019.